What to Do in Valletta – A Complete Self-Guided Walking Tour [+Map]

 I hope you now longer wonder what to do in Valletta and found the Valletta map helpful.
 There’s so much to explore and enjoy in this vibrant city.
 You’re going to love Valletta.

-If you’re putting together your Malta trip itinerary, you should check out my guide to top things to do in Malta.
+If you’re putting together your Malta trip itinerary, you should check out my guide to the top things to do in Malta.
 It’s packed with all you need to know – from top places to visit to the best beaches and even some hidden spots.

 Don’t forget to explore other historical places such as Mdina, Rabat and Three Cities.
 For a day trip, here are my guides to the Blue Lagoon and Gozo.
 Also, learn about the best time to visit Malta so you can have an amazing experience.